Vytautas Juozapaitis: Biography

 He continues to perform in Lithuania and abroad; he has toured in Austria, the Netherlands, Belgium, Czech Republic, India, Nepal, Norway, Poland, United States, Spain, Russia, Germany, Latvia, Estonia, Finland and Canada.
 He has participated in many Lithuanian and foreign music festivals such as Savonlinna Opera Festival in Finland, Classic Openair Solothurn in Switzerland, the Beijing Music Festival in China, the Salzburg Festival in Austria, the International Festival of Oratorio and Cantata Music in Wrocław, Poland, the Montpellier Festival and the Haydn–Schubert Festival in Vilnius, and cooperated with Lithuanian and famous foreign conductors: Mstislav Rostropovich, Justus Franz, Pinchas Steinberg, Eduard Müller, David Agler, Christoph von Dohnanyi, Krzysztof Penderecki, and many others; directors – Anthony Minghella, Chen Shi-Zheng, Emilio Sagi, Francesca Zambello, Monika Wiesler, Silviu Purcarete, Jurij Aleksandrov, Jonas Jurašas, Gintaras Varnas, Dalia Ibelhauptaitė, Raimundas Banionis, Gintas Žilys and others.

-Juozapaitis took first prize at the 1980 Dainų dainelė competition and in 1992 won the 1st prize in the Competition of Lithuanian Vocalists.
+Juozapaitis became a laureate at the 1980 Dainų dainelė competition and in 1992 won the 1st prize in the Competition of Lithuanian Vocalists.
 In 1993, he was awarded a diploma at the International Luciano Pavarotti Vocal Competition in Philadelphia (where the chairman was Pavarotti himself).
 Later he won all the major prizes of Lithuanian theatre scene, including three Opera Soloist of the Year awards, 2 Public's Favorite, Kipras, Kristoforas, Auksinis scenos kryžius (The Golden Cross of Scene) and the Officer's Cross of the Order for Merits to Lithuania.
 In recognition of his achievements, he was awarded the Lithuanian National Prize for Culture and Arts in 2003.

 Maestro Juozapaitis is also a well-known television personality: a TV host (of the classical music show Tegyvuoja klasika! ["Long live the classics!"]), a chairman of judges in 2 music competition shows—Žvaigzdžių duetai (an analogue to Celebrity Duets) and Triumfo arka ("Triumphal arch", a contest of opera singers)— and also one of its formers, on 2 major Lithuanian TV channels LTV and LNK.
 He has also released 3 successful solo CDs.